Episode 00: The Lone Blood Warrior

 "A dream," he surmised.

 "Say Kota-chan," The girl smiled angelically that contradicted her next words, "Don't you think it's time to let the past go?
 Why not just forget about me?"
-She asked.
-Kotaro knew she wasn't the legit article.
+Kotaro knew she wasn't real.
 She was just a mirage created by his mind.
 A spectre of his conscience, a manifestation of his inner doubts.

 "Because I can't, do you really think I can forget about the only family I have?"
 He responded, her words would not sway him.
 If only on this one thing, he would not give up.